 VERMONT DEPARTMENT OF FINANCIAL REGULATION

-ACCESS TO HEALTH CARE SERVICES DURING THE COVID-19 PANDEMIC
+ACCESS TO HEALTH CARE SERVICES RELATED TO COVID-19

-expand health insurance coverage for, and waive or limit cost-sharing requirements directly related to, COVID-19 diagnosis, treatment, and prevention;
+The purpose of this emergency rule is to expand health insurance coverage for and waive or limit certain cost-sharing requirements directly related to, COVID-19 diagnosis, treatment, and prevention.

 Section 2.
 Definitions.